-There are so many tasty uses for pulled pork such as being used in salads, pizza, sandwiches, tortillas and so much more.
-Personally, I love having this in a delicious fresh sandwich with some coleslaw.
+There are so many tasty uses for pulled pork such as being used in salads, pizza, sandwiches, tortillas, nachos, and so much more.
+Personally, I love having some pulled pork sandwiches loaded with some coleslaw.

-The pork will last for about 3-4 days in the fridge covered.
+The pork will last for about three to four days in the fridge covered.
 You can also freeze it, but I can’t say how it will be once you reheat it.